Welsh Labour is setting itself apart from its UK counterpart -First Minister Eluned Morgan

 Morgan said the Senedd election was an "opportunity for us to go out and make sure we're aligned exactly with what people want us to do".

-So eyes will firmly be fixed on the Caerphilly be-election in little over a month.
+So eyes will firmly be fixed on the Caerphilly by-election in little over a month.

-Will Labour hold on to it and ease their budget woes and nerves ahead of the Senedd election, will Plaid Cymru pick up lost Labour votes or will the Reform train keep on rolling on its way to Cardiff Bay?
+Will Labour hold on to it and ease their budget woes and nerves ahead of the Senedd election, will Plaid Cymru pick up lost Labour votes or will the Reform train keep on rolling all the way to Cardiff Bay?

-Caerphilly-based children's publisher and financial analyst Richard Tunnicliffe is standing for Labour, Plaid Cymru has selected former Caerphilly council leader Lindsay Whittle, the ex-charity and retail worker Gareth Potter has been chosen by the Conservatives and Llyr Powell, a man handling its communications in Wales has been selected for Reform
+Caerphilly-based children's publisher and financial analyst Richard Tunnicliffe is standing for Labour, Plaid Cymru has selected former Caerphilly council leader Lindsay Whittle, ex-charity and retail worker Gareth Potter has been chosen by the Conservatives and Reform has selected Llyr Powell, a man handling its communications in Wales.